 Clare was first introduced to Pilates in 1993 whilst training and performing as a dancer.
 She then went on to teach dance and work as a personal trainer where she gained an understanding of the body on a deeper level.
 She discovered an unexpected talent for empathising with people and helping them to improve their bodies.
 She was, however, searching for an approach to movement that balanced: mind and body, internal and external strength and achieved a physical improvement that was functional and useful.
 She was drawn back to Pilates.

 Since then Clare has gone on to do various teacher qualifications with Body Control Pilates as well as enjoying personal improvement in Pilates, dance, Garuda and yoga classes.
 She has further qualifications and experience in working with people with injuries and illnesses as well as ante and post natal mothers.
 Clare’s passion is in seeing her students develop and witnessing how their lives have been helped.
 The diversity of her experiences help her to connect with her students and a continued desire to keep learning enhances her teaching.
 Clare’s approach to Pilates is practicing precise movement with an emphasis on openness and freedom.
 She aims to take you on a journey of understanding and improving your own body and feeling the benefits in your everyday life.

 Inna first discovered yoga in London in 2000.
-With a background in media, she experimented with a variety of yoga paths, before deciding to trade her desk for a yoga mat, and embark on an intensive yoga training course in India.
+With a background in media and anthropology, she experimented with a variety of yoga paths, before deciding to trade her desk for a yoga mat, and embark on an intensive yoga training course in India.
 Currently she practices with and assists Hamish Hendry and she received authorisation to teach Ashtanga Yoga in 2014.
-She has studied with a number of inspiring teachers such as R. Sharath Jois, David Swenson, Rolf Naujokat, Emil Wendel and Norman Blair.
+She has studied with a number of inspiring teachers such as R. Sharath Jois, David Swenson, Rolf Naujokat, Norman Blair, David Swenson and Mark & Joanne Darby.